LyXoR51/my_resume/README.md

 [My GitHub](https://github.com/LyXoR51)

 ## Summary
-After 10 years in technical roles across cosmetics, pharma, and automotive industries, I discovered a strong passion for data.
-I'm now fully committed to transitioning into data science and engineering to drive innovation through data-driven solutions.
+After 10 years in technical roles across the cosmetics, pharmaceutical, and automotive industries, I discovered a strong passion for data.
+I’ve since decided to focus my career on data science and engineering to build impactful, data-driven solutions.

+To support this career shift, I completed a data science bootcamp at JEDHA, where I worked on real-world projects and gained practical experience in data analysis, machine learning, and data engineering.

 ## Skills
 - Programming Languages: Python